Kunnamkulam: Notable initiatives

-Kunnamkulam Municipality has undertaken several impactful initiatives, earning recognition for its efforts in social welfare, environmental sustainability, and civic governance.
-The municipality's projects have garnered praise from state officials and media outlets, reflecting its commitment to community development.

 Subhiksha project (Hunger-free town initiative)

 In 2020, Kunnamkulam launched an effort to become Thrissur District's first hunger-free town under Kerala's Subhiksha Project.
 On February 28, 2020, a canteen was inaugurated to serve 500 meals daily at ₹20 each, with free meals for 10 individuals.
 Operated by Kudumbashree Mission, this initiative was praised by state ministers and highlighted Kunnamkulam's focus on food security.

 Carbon neutrality goal

 In 2022, Kunnamkulam embarked on a mission to achieve carbon-neutral status by 2030, inspired by Meenangadi, India's first carbon-neutral grama panchayat.
 A study by the College of Climate Change and Environmental Sciences at Kerala Agricultural University assessed carbon levels across 777 households in 37 wards.
 The municipality's action plan includes planting 38 lakh saplings, promoting solar energy, and encouraging electric vehicles.

 Civic accountability and waste management

 Kunnamkulam's health department gained attention in 2025 for its approach to tackling littering.
 In a reported incident, officials tracked a Bengaluru techie who dumped garbage near a veterinary hospital, returning the waste to his doorstep with a fine.
 This action was praised by Kerala's Local Self-Government Minister M.B.
 Rajesh for the municipality's proactive stance on public cleanliness and civic responsibility.